Temple of Leah, Cebu: Complete Visitor Guide (2026)

 How to Get to Temple of Leah from Cebu City

-The temple is located in Barangay Busay, approximately 8 km from Cebu City centre on the Cebu Transcentral Highway.
-Here are your options:
+The temple is in Barangay Busay, approximately 8 km from Cebu City centre on the Cebu Transcentral Highway.
+Four transport options:

 🚗